• Contact us

 Graduation requirements

-Classes for Japanese Studies Program are based on a credit system.
+Classes at Japanese Language Program are based on a credit system.

-Credits will be recognized using a four-level evaluation system: S, A, B, and C. F grades will not be recognized as credits.
+Credits will be awarded based on a four-point evaluation of S, A, B, and C, and credits will not be awarded for an F grade.

-In order to graduate from Japanese Studies Program must earn a certain number of credits.
+In order to graduate from Japanese Language Program must earn a set number of credits.

-The credits required to graduate from Japanese Studies Program are as follows.
+The credits required to graduate Japanese Language Program are as follows: